neeravkarani/personal/_posts/visa/2024-06-20-switzerland-work-visa.md

     - 03.07.2024 Passport dispatched by Swiss consulate in NYC
     - 06.07.2024 Received Visa from Swiss consulate in NYC
  - FBI's Identity History Summary Check
-    - xx.xx.2024 Applied for FBI's Identity History Summary Check (USD 18 fee)
+    - 09.07.2024 Applied for FBI's Identity History Summary Check (USD 18 fee)
-    - 09.07.2024 Fingerprinting at MIT Police (USD 10 fee)
+    - 09.07.2024 Fingerprinting at MIT Police (Free)
-    - xx.xx.2024 Sent fingerprint card to FBI (USD 10 FedEx)
+    - 09.07.2024 Sent fingerprint card to FBI (USD 10 FedEx)
+    - xx.xx.2024 Fingerprint card reached FBI (ETA 11.07)
-    - xx.xx.2024 Received Identity History Summary
+    - xx.xx.2024 Received Identity History Summary (ETA 20.07)

 ## Kruti's timeline
  - Visa Process
     - 29.06.2024 Sent application + required documents to Swiss consulate in NYC (USD 100 visa fee)
     - 01.07.2024 Application + documents reached Swiss consulate in NYC
+    - 09.07.2024 Received email from Migrationsamt Zurich, asking for the following documents
+      - Current apostille for the submitted Indian marriage certificate.
+The apostille from 2017 is no longer current.
+      - Current criminal record extract / Identity History Summary (IdHS) from the American authorities.
+      - German A1 Certificate (speaking, listening) according to the Common European Framework of Reference for Languages.
+We accept certificates from telc, Goethe, ÖSD, Cantonal German Tests in the Naturalization Process (KDE), TestDaF and fide.
+If you do not have any of these language certificates, submit either **confirmation of registration for a language course** or **confirmation from a language school that you can take a corresponding language course** at any time after entering Switzerland.
+      - **If available**, a copy of the main **rental agreement** for the future family home.
     - xx.xx.2024 Called cantonal migration office to request expedition
     - xx.xx.2024 Received visa authorization and passport request from Swiss consulate in NYC
     - xx.xx.2024 Sent passport + required documents to Swiss consulate in NYC (USD 10 FedEx)